-Fidelity is a value-driven online broker offering $0 stock trades, industry-leading research, excellent trading tools, an easy-to-use mobile app, and comprehensive retirement services.
-Serving over 30 million customers, Fidelity is a winner for everyday investors.
+Fidelity is a value-driven online broker offering $0 trades, industry-leading research, excellent trading tools, an easy-to-use mobile app, and comprehensive retirement services.
+Serving over 32 million customers, Fidelity is a winner for everyday investors.

-After spending five months testing 15 of the best online brokers for our 10th Annual Review, here are our top findings on Fidelity Investments:
+After spending three months testing 11 of the best online brokers for our 11th Annual Review, here are our top findings on Fidelity Investments:

-- Whether viewing stock, ETF, and mutual fund quotes or running through a screener to find investment ideas, Fidelity takes our top recommendation for Research.
-Investors with IRA accounts with also be left impressed.
+- Fidelity shines for research, whether you're viewing stock, ETF, and mutual fund quotes or running through a screener to find investment ideas.
+Investors with IRA accounts will also be left impressed.

 - No commissions to trade online U.S. stocks, ETFs, and options.1 Open Account